bric3/bric3.github.io/_posts/2018-11-19-watchservices-simplicity-portability-can-be-deceptive-in-a-container.md

   abstraction (i.e. that do not only allow to watch folder).

-Some implementations exists for both approach, I wouldn't list or recommend any because I'm not yet sure if they should be trusted at this time.
+Some implementations exists for both approach, I wouldn't list or recommend any because I'm not yet sure if they should be trusted or simply right for any your use case.
+When watching files there's some tricky details that cannot be overlooked when using the whole set of events offered by inotify or other OS native file watching API.

 ---------------------

+The Java's `WatchService` design targets both simplicity and portability at a time where containers (and their funky filesystem) were simply not a thing.

 XXXXXX TODO